Workers in Wales make the best of a bad job

 "With the Welsh economy more dependent on the public sector, the effects of the austerity measures have yet to be fully felt," says Rhys Davies of WISERD, and co-author of the reports.
 "Once they are, the mood of workers in Wales may change drastically and leave us with less to cheer about."

-The reports were launched on July 8th at Cardiff University with the support of the Bevan Foundation.
+The reports will be launched today at Cardiff University with the support of the Bevan Foundation.